Seeing Isn't Believing: Context-Aware Adversarial Patch Synthesis via Conditional GAN

-We observe that adversarial patch placement has a significant effect on attack effectiveness.
-For both patch sizes (32$\times$32 and 64$\times$64), Grad-CAM guided placement consistently achieves the highest ASR and TCS, demonstrating its ability to exploit the most vulnerable regions of the models.
-Random placement is generally less effective, while Center placement shows mixed results - occasionally producing moderate success but often weaker compared to Grad-CAM.
-Furthermore, increasing the patch size from 32$\times$32 to 64$\times$64 amplifies attack success, particularly for larger models such as ViT-L/14.
-Importantly, the clean model accuracy before attack remains stable across all configurations, confirming that the observed degradation is solely due to the adversarial patches rather than model instability.
-Overall, these results emphasize both the sensitivity of ViTs to patch location and the heightened threat posed by larger, saliency-aware patches.
+Adversarial patch placement significantly affects attack effectiveness.
+For both patch sizes (32×32 and 64×64), Grad-CAM consistently achieves the highest ASR and TCS by targeting the most vulnerable regions of the models.
+Random placement is generally less effective, while Center placement yields mixed results.
+Increasing the patch size from 32×32 to 64×64 further amplifies attack success, especially for larger models such as ViT-L/14.
+Pre-attack accuracy remains stable across all configurations, confirming that performance degradation arises solely from the adversarial patches rather than model instability.
+Overall, these findings highlight the strong sensitivity of ViTs to patch location and the heightened threat posed by larger, saliency-aware patches.